EskelinenElias/OSSP-pzip/README.md

 ## The worker threads

-The worker threads process the tasks in the tasks queue and then yield the results to the results queue, to the reserved index which is part of the task data.
+The worker threads process the tasks in the tasks queue and then yield the results to the results queue, to the reserved index which is part of the task.
 The worker claims a task from the tasks queue, encodes the data, and yields the result to the results queue.
 The thread will terminate upon error or when it claims a NULL task.

 ## The result data structure